The last thing Anonymous needs is another blogger telling the world about how good it is, but I’m about to.

 They use Campos beans… ‘nuff said.

-The all-day breakfast is another main attraction – good all-day brekkies are few and far between in the Blue Mountains – as is the cosy, rustic-slash-bohemian atmosphere.
+The all-day breakfast is another main attraction; as is the cosy, rustic-slash-bohemian atmosphere.
 Window seats are often occupied by gorgeous-looking hipsters sipping espressos while chatting about composting techniques and how they just binge-watched Twin Peaks for the second time.
 Seeing them there looking so happy triggers massive FOMO feelings and if you weren’t already going to step inside, you will eventually have to.

-I am fortunate that every time we come here my husband orders two things (he has a big appetite), one of which is usually some decadent, dessert-ish breakfast and which I’m usually allowed to sample.
-On this visit I get to try two: the muesli ($11.50) – burnt fig and cinnamon, packed with nuts and crunchy toasted bits and topped with yoghurt and chunks of stewed fruit…
+I am fortunate that every time we come here my husband orders two things (big appetite), one of which is usually some decadent, dessert-ish breakfast and which I’m usually allowed to sample.
+On this visit I get to try two: the muesli – burnt fig and cinnamon, packed with nuts and crunchy toasted bits and topped with yoghurt and chunks of stewed fruit…

-Using brioche instead of plain bread adds another dimension of buttery goodness to this dish, and the combination of melt-in-mouth stewed pear, the crack of slivered almonds and zing of candied orange peel mean every mouthful’s a treat.
+The brioche adds another dimension of buttery goodness to this dish, and the combination of melt-in-mouth stewed pear, the crack of slivered almonds and zing of candied orange peel mean every mouthful’s a treat.
 We eat it very quickly and I shamelessly clean the syrup of the plate with my finger.

-My choice today is the mushroom and artichoke open sandwich with white bean puree and a salsa verde ($15.50).
+My choice today is the mushroom and artichoke open sandwich with white bean puree and a salsa verde.
 I could just eat with my eyes and be happy with this, but that would be a waste.

-Other menu highlights worth trying include the breakfast rice with almond milk ($10.50) – a nourishing winter warmer; the breakfast burrito ($14.50) and the pulled pork and crackling baguette ($14.50).
+Other menu highlights worth trying include the breakfast rice with almond milk – a nourishing winter warmer; the breakfast burrito and the pulled pork and crackling baguette.
 If you’re after eggs you can get them scrambled only here.